Who You Wannabe ? (what I would say to my sixteen y.o self)

 Then I had a difficult time because I didn’t really know how to step a foot into the Industry.
 I enjoyed my studies but I found out pretty fast that it didn’t teach me anything about dealing with the issues of real life’s work (and this might be a whole other article !).

-Of course I had a lot of privileges because I had the chance to pursue the studies I wanted to do and my parents provided for everything (thank you papa et maman).
+Of course I had a lot of privileges because I had the chance to pursue the studies I wanted to do and my parents have always been very supportive (thank you papa et maman).
 I was lucky enough to live in France and be able to do a Master's Degree for free within an amazing environment where schools provide everything you need to learn your craft.
 I was also lucky because I believe competitions are also random sometimes, especially when you get chosen with 5 other persons from hundreds of people.
 I know not everybody is as lucky as I was and I understand how telling to young adults “to pursue their dreams” can sound very naive if they have to deal with bills and responsibilities as soon as they get out of high school.
-What (my short) life taught me is that you don’t really need to do fancy studies to succeed/do what you want.
+What (my very short) life taught me is that you don’t really need to do fancy studies to succeed/do what you want.
 Studies might give you confidence that would help you getting in it but what truly matters is your flexibility and ability to look at the big picture : What is meaningful to you ?
 Who are you ?
 Answering these questions will help you building your path because there is not one good way to succeed in a field.
 There are as many ways as people but you need to figure out who you are first.

 Photo ©Manuel Alves Pereira, La Chute, 2004